 Applicants applying for First Year Placement in the B.Arch program will submit their portfolio electronically through SlideRoom.
 Only printed and bound portfolios will be accepted for the B.Arch Advanced Placement, M.Arch 1, M.Arch 2, ESTm and SCIFI programs.
 Printed portfolios larger than 10x13 inches and smaller than 5x7 inches will NOT be accepted.
 Please do not submit originals-your portfolio should contain scanned images or photographs of the original work.
 Your name and the program in which you are applying must appear clearly on the front of the portfolio.
 Portfolios of students who are accepted and enroll at SCI-Arc will be kept and become property of SCI-Arc’s Admissions Office.

-- SAT I or ACT: Undergraduate applicants that have completed less than twenty-four (24) college level hours/units are required to submit official test results from either the Scholastic Aptitude Test (SAT I) or the American College Test (ACT).
+- SAT I or ACT: All undergraduate applicants that have completed less than twenty-four (24) college level hours/units as of the date of the deadline are required to submit official test results from either the Scholastic Aptitude Test (SAT I) or the American College Test (ACT).
 All test scores should be received no later than the appropriate application deadline.
 For more information about these exams, please visit www.collegeboard.com or www.act.org.
 SCI-Arc's SAT School Code is 1575;

 SCI-Arc's ACT School Code is 0423.

-For Admission to the Design Immersion Days (DID) Program- $25 application fee (non-refundable)
+For Admission to the Design Immersion Days (DID) Program- Online application form

 - One-page statement of purpose

-For Admission to the Making + Meaning (M+M) Program– $25 application fee (non-refundable)
+For Admission to the Making + Meaning (M+M) Program– Online application form

 – Statement of interest (one-page)